Shai2u/dash_maps_kdtree_example/README.md

 ## Multiple Views/Scenarios Based on Different Configurations
 One of the powerful features that sets Dash-Plotly apart from drag-and-drop BI applications is the ability to control the UI using code.
 In this dashboard, I dynamically show or hide UI elements based on the selected method—whether it’s K-Means, K-D Tree, or simply displaying voting results.
 Another important aspect is the ability to modify both the functionality and the content displayed on the map based on user selections.

-Some tips to for tackeling multiple views and scenarios in the dashbaord:
+Some tips for tackeling multiple views and scenarios in the dashbaord:
 1. To control the views (what is displayed and what is hidden), I borrowed a concept from JavaScript—toggling the visibility of Div elements.
 This is done by adding an output callback to one of the Div elements and modifying its style attribute.

 Python'''